When Can I Deduct Health Insurance Premiums on My Taxes?

 Amount

-A long-term care policy will typically cover several different types of facilities including nursing homes and assisted-living residences.
+A long-term care policy will typically cover for you to live in several different types of facilities, including nursing homes and assisted-living residences.

 Long-term care coverage